-The Theodore Roosevelt Memorial, erected by the people of the State of New York in memory of the man whose name it bears, forms the main entrance to the Museum on Central Park West.
+ENTRANCE HALL ROOSEVELT MEMORIAL The Theodore Roosevelt Memorial THE Theodore Roosevelt Memorial, erected by the people of the State of New York in memory of the man whose name it bears, forms the main entrance to the Museum on Central Park West.
 Its graceful architecture follows a stately Romanesque design.
 Passing through the central archway the visitor steps into the great Memorial Hall.
 Above the marble mosaic floor, rise walls of cream colored marble and limestone extending to an elaborate Corinthian cornice overarched by an octagonal coffered barrel-vault 100 feet above the floor.
 The central part of each wall is recessed and divided into three parts by two Roman Corinthian columns 48 feet high supporting the entablature.
 Three of these recesses are adorned with great mural paintings symbolic of the varied career of Theodore Roosevelt.
-On the walls, quotations from Roosevelt's writings are displayed in raised bronze letters.
+On the walls, quotations from his writings are given in bronze letters.